 Clean Up Quickly

 Over the years of holiday entertaining, I have discovered that during the holidays people love to show off their favorite dishes.
-So, a wonderful way to include your guests in the party is to ask them to bring a dish to share.
+So, an excellent way to include your guests in the party is to ask them to bring a dish to share.
 This takes the burden off of you to provide all the food and makes for easy holiday entertaining, and is key to stress-free holiday entertaining.

 Easy And Quick Food Options for Holiday Entertaining